aatb-ch/aatb_msgs/README.md

 # aatb_msgs

-ROS2 package for custom messages, services and actions for AATB project.
+ROS2 package for custom messages, services and actions for AATB works.

 ## Messages